opencv/opencv/doc/js_tutorials/js_objdetect/js_face_detection/js_face_detection_camera.markdown

-Face Detection in Camera {#tutorial_js_face_detection_camera}
+Face Detection in Video Capture {#tutorial_js_face_detection_camera}
 ==================================

 Goal
 ----

-In this session,

--   We will see how to detect faces in camera.
+-   learn how to detect faces in video capture.

-    If you don't know how to capture video from camera, please review @ref tutorial_js_video_display.
+@note  If you don't know how to capture video from camera, please review @ref tutorial_js_video_display.

 \htmlonly
 <!DOCTYPE html>